 - EAVES

-- CORN

 - Original materials

 - General condition

 - Water penetration

 - Fasteners

 - Sealants

 - Rainware

 - Special features

 - CORNICES

+- Original materials

-- Original materialsGeneral condition
+- General condition

 - Water penetration

-- Water per

-Fasteners

 - Fasteners

-Sealants
+- Sealants

 - Rainware

-- Special feature

 - Special features

 DORMERS and GABLES (See Practical Conservation Guidelines for Dormers and Gables)

 Dormers are projections that extend through the roof.
 They consist of a window, the enclosing walls and a pitched or curved roof.
 Gables are the slope-topped end walls under a pitched roof, extending from the lowest part of the pitch to the ridge.
 Dormers and gables are often the most distinguishing features of a building's architectural style.
 Their size, shape and decorative features vary widely from building to building.